Al Este

 Al Este Bodega y Viñedos is a winery in Médanos, Buenos Aires Province, Argentina.
 It consists of vineyards (in owned lands that exceed 300 ha) and an adjacent winery, located 640 km south of the city of Buenos Aires on the southern tip of the Buenos Aires province.
 The project has been developed under the direction of the Italian wine maker Alberto Antonini.

 In its first submission to a wine contest, Al Este was awarded a silver medal in the White Wine category in the 2009 Decanter World Wine Awards, the world's largest wine contest, celebrated in London.
 Al Este's award-winning wine is recommended by Decanter in sixth position as one of the top chardonnays in 2009.

 History

-In the early 20th century several European immigrants arrived to Médanos and brought the wine making tradition with them.
+In the early 20th century, numerous European immigrants arrived in Médanos, bringing along the tradition of winemaking with them.
 Although at some point a multitude of small growers planted a combined surface of approximately 200 hectares of vineyards, they were unable to successfully complete the wine making process given lack of scale, inadequate technology and the country's ups and downs which led to their disappearance.